If You Work For a Type-A Boss, You Need This Book

 I’ve had several Type-A bosses in my time and without fail each one a raging asshole.
 (Pardon my sailor-talk.)
 I’ve actually quit jobs before when I couldn’t along with them.
 However, quitting isn’t always the best way to go about it.
 If you need your job (and who doesn’t), then you need to learn the skills that can help.

-Because you work for a Type-A personality, your workdays have the potential to be filled with toxicity in terms of poor attitudes, high levels of emotion and negative energy that seems to exude from these individuals.
+Because you work for a Type-A personality, your workdays have the potential to be filled with toxicity in terms of poor attitudes, high levels of emotion, and negative energy that seems to exude from these individuals.
 To protect yourself from this daily onslaught of Type-A poison, you need to develop a protective shield of sorts.
 It’s really not so much a shield on the outside as it is one on the inside.

 By using mindfulness practices for just 5-10 minutes per day, you can begin to actually change the way your neurobiology functions.
 Studies continue to show that mindfulness practice and meditation actually change the way the brain functions.
-They help make the brain more resilient, reduce the release of stress hormones that ultimate cause disease, and increases focus and clarity of mind.
+They help make the brain more resilient, reduce the release of stress hormones that ultimately cause disease, and increases focus and clarity of mind.

 Because you work in the fast-paced world of the corporation with its petty politics and impossible work demands, you need this protective inner shield more than ever.